-"You've done very well in this last battle, Starscream."
+"You were impressive in this last battle, Starscream."
 Megatron rose suddenly from his majestic chair and walked down the stairs until he reached his kneeling Seeker.
 "Rise!"

-The flyer rose to his feet, not daring to look at the fiery optics of the Decepticon leader, but hung on to his every word.
+The flier rose to his feet, not daring to look at the fiery optics of the Decepticon leader, but hung on to his every word.
 He tensed when one of the large dark hands set on the top of his head and patted him as if he were a pet.

 "But Megatron, you don't need to..."